This article appeared in Knife Magazine in February 2022.

 The words “ordinary pocket knife” are not otherwise “used in this section.”
 Does the exception have the legal effect of making pocket knives that do not fit within the definition into bowie knives, dirks, daggers, and other deadly weapons of like kind?
 Does the exception create a legal restriction?
 The answer to these questions requires interpretation.
 Uncertainties occurring in laws that impose criminal penalties – as does § 14-269 – are to be strictly construed.
 This means a criminal statute may not be enlarged by implication.
-A prohibition as to non-ordinary pocket knives is not expressed or written.
+A prohibition on non-ordinary pocket knives is not expressed or written.
 It can only be implied from the exemption.
-Moreover, under the well-known rule of lenity, “there can be no constructive offenses and before a man can be punished his case must be plainly and unmistakably within the statute.”
+Moreover, under the well-known rule of lenity, “there can be no constructive offenses, and before a man can be punished, his case must be plainly and unmistakably within the statute.”
 Withers v Commonwealth of Virginia, 65 S.E.
 16 (1909).

 Assuming the definition does create a legal restriction, there is also the complicating uncertainty as to what the meaning of “may not be opened by a throwing, explosive, or spring action.”

 We are neither aware of any pocket knives which feature a blade opened by the action of explosive material, nor do we understand what the legislature intended.
 Such a knife would, indeed, be extraordinary.